-The Camelback recovery and sober living program consists of 3 pillars for success: Accountability, Structure, and Support.
+The Camelback Recovery Integration Process consists of Five Pillars.
+The Five Pillars are ACOUNTABILITY, SUPPORT, STRUCTURE, COMMUNITY, and PURPOSE.
 We strongly believe in the importance of each pillar in successful recovery, and believe that our system can work for any client who wants to recover, and is willing to go to any lengths to get it.
 When a client is open and willing to take direction and follow suggestions, they can achieve long-term lifestyle changes that lead to stability and happiness in recovery.

 Before moving into Camelback’s sober living homes, each client receives a set of simple community guidelines that encourage development of responsible behaviors and promote healthy, harmonious living.
 Coming from active addiction, many of our clients are practicing dysfunctional behaviors that aren’t manageable or healthy.
 Living under our guidelines helps clients practice self-reflection and personal development that reduce friction and distractions that can be harmful to their chances for recovery.
 Our sober living staff holds clients accountable for following our guidelines, as well as modeling a healthy and appropriate way to follow them.